Cocoom/Cocoom.github.io/docs/guide/msteams-app/personal-app.md

 ## Dashboard

-The dashboard tab gives you access to your entire back office and allows you to manage your publications and the administration of the platform.
+The dashboard tab gives you access to your entire back office and allows you to manage your publications and the administration of the knowledge base.

 **My publications**, for the management of all your publications